qazxcdswe123/obsidian-hugo/content/Canonical Cover.md

 ---
-aliases: [正则覆盖]
+aliases: [正则覆盖,最小覆盖]
 date created: May 21st, 2023
 date modified: May 21st, 2023
 ---
-used in database systems to reduce the complexity of checking functional dependencies while updating the database
+Used in database systems to reduce the complexity of checking [[Functional Dependency|functional dependencies]] while updating the database

-1. No functional dependency in the canonical cover contains an extraneous attribute.
+1. No functional dependency in the canonical cover contains an [[extraneous]] attribute.
 2. Each left side of a functional dependency in the canonical cover is unique.

 For example, let's find the canonical cover for the set of functional dependencies F = {A -> BC, B -> AC, C -> AB}: